-Duffy Liturgical Dance has received a Project Support grant for the past nine years.
+Heights Youth Theatre has received a Project Support I grant for the past three cycles.

 Application Process

 The following is an overview of Cuyahoga Arts & Culture's Project Support I grant program application process.
 News, updates and events (including technical assistance workshops and webinars) will be posted on the CAC website and distributed via email.
 Sign up at www.cacgrants.org and opt-in to receive CAC Grant Information to learn more.